EddyVerbruggen/nativescript-ar/docs/api.md

 ## `addModel`
 You can add 3D models to the AR scene by passing in `ARAddModelOptions` to the `addModel` function.
-ARKit supports `.dae` files as used in our demo app, but you may need to clean up the model a bit so it's properly shown.
+ARKit supports `.dae` and `.usdz` files as used in our demo app, but you may need to clean up the model a bit so it's properly shown.
 [Google a bit](https://www.google.nl/search?q=arkit+dae) for details.

 Here are a few nice resources for `.dae` models: